jameycribbs/hare/README.md

 #### Setting up Hare to use your JSON file(s)

-Each JSON file is represented by a hare.Table.
-To set things up, you need to create a struct with an embedded pointer to a hare.Table and add a Query method to it.
+A directory of JSON files is represented by a hare.Database.
+Each JSON file needs a struct with it's members cooresponding to the JSON field names.

-Additionally, you need to create a struct for a table's record, with it's members cooresponding to the JSON field names, and implement 3 simple boilerplate methods on that struct that allow it to satisfy the hare.Record interface.
+Additionally, you need to implement 3 simple boilerplate methods on that struct that allow it to satisfy the hare.Record interface.

 A good way to structure this is to put this boilerplate code in a "models" package in your project.
 You can find an example of this boilerplate code in the